 The thing is, happiness at work is not just about individual actions or stress management.
 Research points to many ways leaders can help their employees to achieve a happier outlook related to work.
 It's not just engagement or purpose; it's not just finding ways to be nice to each other; it's not just managing conflict well.
 It's all of those and a bit more.

-That's why this summer I'm running a new workshop: The Business Owner's Guide to Building a Happier Workforce.
-Tickets are $50 for this 45-minute, interactive session - buy yours now.
+That's why I ran a new workshop this summer: The Business Owner's Guide to Building a Happier Workforce.

 Want a sneak peek?
 I follow PERK!

 It's not just my morning cup of coffee (or two...ok some days three).
 PERK stands for Purpose, Engagement, Resilience, and Kindness - four key elements to building happiness into the culture of any company, whether it's large or small, remote or onsite, retail or government contracting or manufacturing or nonprofit.

 Feeling happy at work requires knowing your purpose.
 Purpose has nothing to do with money.
 It’s not about a paycheck or profits.
 It’s knowing that what you do makes a difference in the world.
 Purpose is not necessarily about doing good; the difference may be about social status or power or something relatively insignificant - like - I make things people can store stuff in.
 Those who can easily connect their purpose to dearly-held personal values are even happier.